Park Campground and Medano Pass Road Closed for Winter

 The Wilderness Act of 1964 defines wilderness as "untrammeled by man, where man himself is a visitor who does not remain."
 Over 33,000 acres of Great Sand Dunes National Park and most of Great Sand Dunes National Preserve is designated wilderness.
 Here you can hike with the assurance that this striking landscape will remain wild for countless future generations to enjoy--and share in the responsibility for protecting it and yourselves.

-Free backcountry permits are required for all overnight backpacking trips.
-Inquire at the Visitor Center.
+Free backcountry permits are required for overnight backpacking trips originating in the national park.
+Inquire at the Visitor Center for site availability, current conditions, and your permit.
 Please note that permits must be obtained in person during Visitor Center hours: 9 a.m. to 6 p.m. summer; 9 a.m. to 4:30 p.m. fall, spring and winter.
+Permits are not available in advance, or after Visitor Center hours.
 Plan to use Leave No Trace guidelines.

 Designated backcountry sites in the national park are located along the Sand Ramp Trail, in the transition area between the dunefield and the mountains.
 Slightly more sheltered from wind and lightning than the open dunes, these sites tend to have excellent views and some shade, but some are more than 1 mile from a source of water.
 Dogs are not permitted in the backcountry of the national park, including the Sand Ramp Trail.
 See detailed map and regulations for pets.

 Descriptions of each backpacking site are below.
 Click on the title of the site for a photo.

 BUCK CREEK: 0.5 miles north of Loop 2 in the campground.
 This site is located for families with children who want a short hike into the backcountry.